Helianthus-ux/tinfoiljson/README.md

-### Ultimate server by carcaschoi
-一 One of the parts of [ShallowSea AIO Package](https://github.com/carcaschoi/ShallowSea) Project
-### Introduction & Features
-** just to clarify, IT IS NOT A TINFOIL SHOP WHICH CONTAINS GAMES COPY.
-* Ultimate server redirects to other alternative shops automatically, so you don't need to add shop manually if the shop links are updated.
-* User friendly？？

 # How to use
 Firstly, you must jailbreak your own nintendo switch with Custom firmware.
 The CFW I recommended is Atmosphere-NX with sigpatches